Record the sale of goods to businesses based outside the UK

 Before you can record sales transactions with overseas businesses in FreeAgent, you will need to enable VAT rates for trade outside of the UK.

-To do this, select ‘Settings’ from the drop-down menu at the top-right of the screen and select ‘VAT Registration’.
+Navigate to ‘Settings’ from the drop-down menu at the top-right of the screen and select ‘VAT Registration’.

 On the ‘UK VAT Registration’ page, scroll down to the ‘VAT settings’ section and select ‘Yes’ in response to the question ‘Do you need to use VAT rates other than standard UK ones?’.
 Select ‘Save Changes’ at the bottom of the screen to complete the process.